weaveworks-guides/weave-net-legacy/centos-simple/README.md

 ## Conclusions ##

 In this example, we deployed a simple application, that returns a message from a running Apache webserver.
 With Weave, you quickly deployed two containers to the network residing on different hosts.
-These containers were made discoverable using `Weave Run`, so that applications within containers can communicate with one another.
+These containers were made discoverable using `Weave Net` and its `weavedns` service, so that applications within containers can communicate with one another.

 You can adapt this example and use it as a template for your own implementation.
 We would be very happy to hear any of your thoughts or issues via [Help and Support](http://weave.works/help/index.html).